 Numerous therapies can also help an elderly person with depression.
 Art therapy is a process in which you express your feelings creatively.
 In psychotherapy, you speak in a private setting with a trained therapist.

-Geriatric depression can compound the difficulties associated with aging.
+Geriatric depression can worsen the problems associated with aging.
 It isn’t always easy to diagnose, but proper treatment can greatly increase your quality of life.

-Family and loved ones can have a profound effect on an elder’s care.
+If you’re concerned that someone you know may be depressed, know that family and loved ones can have a profound effect on an older adult’s care.
 Encourage treatment and offer support to help your loved one live a full, happy life.